DecentSoftware-eu/DecentHolograms-Wiki/docs/index.md

 hide_icon: true
 ---

-/// note | Important
-Please note that this wiki is a work in progress and may be incomplete.
-If you find any missing information or have questions, please contact us on our Discord channel and we'll be happy to assist you.
-///

 ## What's DecentHolograms?

 DecentHolograms is a very versatile hologram plugin that offers a wide range of features and customization options, making it easy to create unique and personalized holograms.